AnshuCh/hotel-booking/README.md

 # hotel-booking
 booking a hotel at phptravels

-Requirement: To run this project, you need to have JAVA installed on your system, need Eclipse which is JAVA’s IDE, need Cucumber Eclipse plugin, few dependencies and jar files which I have explained below
+Requirement: To run this project, you need to have JAVA installed on your system, need Eclipse which is JAVA’s IDE, need Cucumber Eclipse plugin, need latest Chrome or Firefox browser depending upon your selection in the test script, few dependencies and jar files which I have explained below

 Note: Below, I have explained how I have created this project.
 You just need to open the project and execute it.
 I have executed it with Junit